dyammons/scrna-seq/data-processing/kallisto-alignment/README.md

 ### Index generation
 I would encourage you to build the index at `/projects/$USER/references/canine/` (assuming you are woking with the canine genome).

-The index for `kb` is unique from traditional aligners (STAR, HISAT2, etc.) in that it uses the cDNA fasta file (transcriptome) instead of the whole genome fasta file.
+The index for `kallisto` is unique from traditional aligners (STAR, HISAT2, etc.) in that it uses the cDNA fasta file (transcriptome) instead of the whole genome fasta file.
 Therefore, you will want to find the cooresponding `.cdna.all.fa.gz` file for the reference of interest.
 The curl command below will retreive the file required to index the 104 release of CanFam3.1 from ensembl.

 ```sh
 curl -O ftp://ftp.ensembl.org/pub/release-104/fasta/canis_lupus_familiaris/cdna/Canis_lupus_familiaris.CanFam3.1.cdna.all.fa.gz